Stochastic Dynamics for Video Infilling: Related Works

 \subsection{Stochastic Video Generation}

-After \cite{babaeizadeh2017stochastic,henaff2017prediction} shows the importance of the stochasticity in video prediction, later studies such as \cite{lee2018stochastic,denton2018stochastic} also conduct the prediction in the form of stochastic sampling.
+After \cite{babaeizadeh2017stochastic,henaff2017prediction,walker2016uncertain} shows the importance of the stochasticity in video prediction, later studies such as \cite{lee2018stochastic,denton2018stochastic} also conduct the prediction in the form of stochastic sampling.
 The stochastic prediction process consists of a deterministic distribution inference and a dynamic vector sampling.
 We also adopt this general procedure.
 Since SVG-LP introduced in (\cite{denton2018stochastic}) is one of the state-of-the-art models and very related to our study, we use the SVG-LP to compare with SDVI.
+A concurrent work \cite{jayaraman2018time} can generate an intermediate frame between two given frames.
+However, the model inclines to generate the frame at the time with low-uncertainty.
+Therefore their model cannot solve the infilling task since the generated sequence does not have a constant frame density.